Ryogo-san/ivr/README.md

-# mmai
+# IVR

-The repository for the final assignment in MMAI class (Tokyo Institute of Technology).
+The repository for the final assignment in Image and Video Recognition class (Tokyo Institute of Technology).

 ## Requirements